dropwizard/dropwizard/docs/source/getting-started.rst

 * Liquibase_ is a great way to keep your database schema in check throughout your development and release cycles, applying high-level database refactorings instead of one-off DDL scripts.
 * Freemarker_ and Mustache_ are simple templating systems for more user-facing applications.
-* `Joda Time`_ is a very complete, sane library for handling dates and times.

 .. _Logback: https://logback.qos.ch/
 .. _slf4j: https://www.slf4j.org/